Tableau Tool

 • When you are working with a large amount of data, it would be complex to understand, But you can better understand it by visualization.

-• Like you have one Office database that has many records and you want to find which employee in which region sells the maximum units of product, so viewing records in a table is a complex thing.
+• If you have one Office database with many records and want to find which employee in which region sells the maximum units of product, viewing documents in a table is a complex thing.

 • Data visualization gives visual access to your data.